ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Do I need to use my email address to register?

-**No, you do not.
-We authenticate your account by having you sign in via the game client, so an email is not necessary during the registration process.**
+**Yes, you do.
+We require your email address to respond to your password reset requests and send verification codes when needed.**

 If you have trouble connecting via the game client, please check your firewall and anti-virus settings to make sure osu! isn't being blocked.

-While having an email isn't required, we do recommend that you associate one with your account, as if you ever lose your password or cannot access your account, your registration email is our first point of contact with you.
+If you ever lose your password or cannot access your account, your registration email is our first point of contact with you.

 #### Why are the statistics in my user profile page wrong?